 Who Who was responsible for the incident?
 Who is harmed by the incident?
 What What is the information compromised?
-What is the impact of that which information being compromised?
-When When did the incident occur?
+What is the impact of that What information being compromised? \A/b o o When did the incident occur?
 When was it detected?
-When was it VITET reported?
+When was it When reported?
 How How was the information accessed?
 How was the incident detected?